wuxb45/remixdb/README.md

 Run with in regular-sized setup:

     $ for i in $(seq 1 30); do ./xdbexit.out ./dbdir 4096 4096; done

-## Hugepages

-Configuring huge pages can effectively improve RemixDB's performance.
-Usually a few hundred 2MB hugepages would be sufficient for the MemTable.
-The block cache detects and uses 1GB huge pages when available (otherwise, fall back to 2MB pages and then 4KB pages).
-4x 1GB huge pages should be configured if you set cache size to 4GB.

 ## libremixdb.so